plencka/battle-starfleet/README.md

 > To import the project, clone the repository to a desired location and open the project's root directory using the `ADD` button in Unity Hub.
 > It should show up on a list of projects if done correctly.

-Properly configured project (in initial commit) should display a blinking, rotating texture located in the middle of the starting scene in Play Game mode.

-I don't guarantee it will work out-of-the-box, as I never had luck with Package Manager.

 ### Forks
 As a contributor, it's not recommended to fork a repository for development.
 Instead you can contribute directly to the main remote by using steps provided below.